Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 Please check [here](https://aka.ms/csspeech/whatsnew) for release notes and older releases.

+* Speech SDK Release 1.6.0

+  June 2019 we released version 1.6.0 of the Speech SDK.

 * Speech SDK Release 1.5.0

   Beginning of May 2019 we released version 1.5.0 of the Speech SDK.